wdporter/acim/text/5-healing-and-wholeness/index.md

 #### substituted

-6.&emsp;God honoured even the miscreations of God’s children because God’s-children had made miscreations.
+6. God honoured even the miscreations of God’s children because God’s-children had made miscreations.
 <sup>2</sup>But God also blessed God’s children with a way of thinking that could raise their God’s-children’s perceptions so high God’s-children could reach almost back to God.
 <sup>3</sup>The Holy Spirit is the Mind of the Atonement.
 <sup>4</sup>The Holy Spirit represents a state of mind close enough to One-mindedness that transfer to One-mindedness is at last possible.